seyone22/Cert_Maker/README.md

 ## Introduction

-A brief introduction to your project.
-Explain what it does, its purpose, and any relevant background information.
-Mention the technologies or libraries used (e.g., Python, CSV, etc.).
+This application was created with the aim of assisting the University of Vavuniya in mass-creating certificates for various events.
+There are two scripts:
+- certificate-filler-batch.py
+- certificate-filler.py

 ## Features

-List the key features of your project.
-Provide a clear and concise description of what users can achieve with your application.

 - Supports processing .png, .jpg, and .jpeg files.
-Should work on other image formats as well, butu I haven't tested it.
+Should work on other image formats as well, but I haven't tested it.

 ## Installation